willvieira/ms_forest-ipm-sensitivity/manuscript/manuscript.md

 Competition effects were consistent with ecological expectations.
 The model captured the negative relationship between density-dependence and shade tolerance, as well as the general pattern of stronger responses to conspecific competition than to heterospecific competition.
 This asymmetry is considered fundamental for species coexistence and biodiversity maintenance [@Chesson2000a].
-Additionally, conspecific density-dependence was stronger for fast-growing species than for slow-growing ones (Figure S18), consistent with observations from tropical forests [@Zhu2018].
+Conspecific density-dependence was also stronger for fast-growing species than for slow-growing ones (Figure S18), consistent with observations from tropical forests [@Zhu2018].
 Validation of climate-related parameters remains challenging due to limited empirical estimates of species-specific climatic optima.
 Nevertheless, our results are aligned with previous findings documenting demographic compensation among forest trees [@bohner2020;@Yang2022].
-Moreover, the estimated climatic breadth of species correlated with geographic range size (Figure S14), suggesting that the model captures ecologically meaningful variation beyond explicitly modeled predictors.
+The estimated climatic breadth of species also correlated with geographic range size (Figure S14), suggesting that the model captures ecologically meaningful variation beyond explicitly modeled predictors.

 Most of the variation in $\lambda$ was associated with local plot conditions captured by random effects, consistent with previous studies [@Vanderwel2016a;@LeSquin2021;@itter2024making].
 This result indicates that demographic variability is influenced by drivers not explicitly included in our models.
 At local scales, for instance, soil nitrogen availability [@Ibanez2018] and mixed mycorrhizal associations [@Luo2023] can enhance tree growth rates.
 At broader spatial scales, disturbance regimes such as wildfire and insect outbreaks strongly shape forest dynamics and structure [@Franklin2002], causing synchronized mortality events and altering species composition across landscapes.
-Similarly, structured spatial variation in mortality among Pinus species across the United States has been linked primarily to local disturbance regimes rather than broad climatic gradients [@bauman2025mosaic].
+Structured spatial variation in mortality among Pinus species across the United States has similarly been linked primarily to local disturbance regimes rather than broad climatic gradients [@bauman2025mosaic].
 Although our analysis focused on climate and competition, other covariates may exert stronger influences on demographic variation.
 For instance, tree growth models incorporating extreme climatic events often show improved predictive performance relative to those using mean climatic conditions [@Sangines2017].
-Likewise, drought extremes, rather than mean precipitation, have been identified as strong predictors of fecundity following temperature effects [@Clark2011].
+Drought extremes, rather than mean precipitation, have also been identified as strong predictors of fecundity following temperature effects [@Clark2011].

 ***$\lambda$ sensitivity to climate and competition***

 We found across all species that the sensitivity of $\lambda$ was highest for temperature, followed by conspecific competition.
 Previous studies assessing the relative importance of climate and competition on tree performance have reported mixed results.
-Some studies emphasize stronger competition effects on growth [@GomezAparicio2011; @LeSquin2021], whereas others report stronger climate effects [@CopenhaverParry2016].
+Some studies emphasize stronger competition effects on growth [@GomezAparicio2011;@LeSquin2021], whereas others report stronger climate effects [@CopenhaverParry2016].
-In addition, the relative importance of climate and competition often differs among demographic components, with growth typically more sensitive to competition and fecundity more sensitive to climate [@Clark2011].
+The relative importance of climate and competition also varies among demographic components, with growth typically more sensitive to competition and fecundity more sensitive to climate [@Clark2011].
 For instance, several dominant tree species in Poland exhibited high climate sensitivity, with declining fecundity under warming temperatures [@foest2025forest].

 These contrasting findings may arise because many studies assess demographic components separately rather than evaluating their integrated effects on population growth rate.
-This is particularly critical since $\lambda$ does not respond equally to all demographic processes.
+This matters because $\lambda$ does not respond equally to all demographic processes.
 Our additional analyses revealed that $\lambda$ was most sensitive to recruitment, followed by survival, with a comparatively smaller contribution from growth (Supplementary Material 3).
 Because recruitment tends to be more sensitive to temperature [@Clark2011;@foest2025forest], the high elasticity of $\lambda$ to recruitment may explain the dominant role of climate sensitivity observed in our results.